MartinLoeper/KAMP-DSL-Installer/README.md

 * If a dialog asks you to convert the project into an Xtext project -> Yes
 * Paste in the example contents from: [rules.karl sample file](https://github.com/MartinLoeper/KAMP-DSL-Installer/blob/master/rules.karl.sample)
 * Save the file
-* Apply the quick fix which is proposed (Add all Vitruvius dependencies)
+* Apply the quick fix which is proposed (*Add all Vitruvius dependencies*)
 * Make some change to the file (e.g. add a comment) -> Save the file
 * Now the MyKampProject-rules project should be built automatically
      * If an error occured, you can ignore it.
-It is a known bug (...reference missing...) that on setup something might go wrong
+It is a known bug ([#25](https://github.com/MartinLoeper/KAMP-DSL/issues/25)) that on setup something might go wrong
      * If you got an error but the project is created, you may  ensure everything is ok by making a change to the rules.karl file (such as adding a comment) -> Save the rules.karl file
       * Now a rebuilt is triggered which will fix all possible erros (such as missing dependencies)
       * The rebuild should finish without error!